chenyi-edward/chenyi-edward.github.io/_pages/about.md

 **Working papers & work-in-progress projects**

-* The Empowerment Effect of Jury-based Content Moderation: Impact on User Stickiness on Social Media Platforms.
-(3rd round review)
 * Is Recommending Always a Blessing?
 The Impact of Recommendation Lists on Ratings in Online Review Platforms.
-(2nd round review)
+(Revise & Resubmit)
 * Cognitive Processing of Nonverbal Cues in Earnings Conference Calls: The Impact of CEO Vocal Emotion on Stock Market Reactions.
 (Revise & Resubmit)
 * Generative AI reshapes aesthetic exploration in professional design.
 (Under Review)
 * Two Heads Better Than One?
 Uncovering the Effectiveness of Online Content Creator Collaboration.